Nsustain/nsustain.com/README.md

 <!---

 To Do:
+- add documentation for the coming soon page
+- make a Docker image of the coming soon page

+# Long Term
-- Add descriptions on the organization setting
+- add descriptions on the organization setting
-- Add explanation for the main gist
+- add explanation for the main gist
-- Add tags to the `about` section on GitHub
+- add tags to the `about` section on GitHub
-- Turn on CloudFlare's developing mode to disable caching -
+- turn on CloudFlare's developing mode to disable caching

 -->